-How can simple HTML web form make big difference to your business?
+How can simple HTML web form make a big difference to your business?

-With your website or application, whether you are selling a product or providing services, a user interacts with you with you through the HTML web form that you have on your website.
+With your website or application, whether you are selling a product or providing services, a user interacts with you through the HTML web form that you have on your website.

-There is ZERO business if the end user doesn’t click on submit button.
-This is the fact.
+There is ZERO business if the end user doesn’t click on the submit button.
+This is a fact.
 Neither you can deny nor me.